 With so many 529 plans to choose from, we know that getting started can be a little overwhelming, but it doesn't have to be.
 Here's how to find the best 529 plan in four easy steps.

 Step 1 – Choose the type of plan you want

-Savings plans are the most common type of 529 plan.
-They work much like a 401K or IRA by investing your contributions in mutual funds or similar investments.
+College savings plans are the most common type of 529 plan.
+They work much like a 401(K) or IRA by investing your contributions in mutual funds or similar investments.
 The plan will offer you several investment options from which to choose.
-Your account will go up or down in value based on the performance of the particular option you select.
-Savings plans are either Direct Sold or Broker Sold.
+Your account will go up or down in value based on the performance of the particular options you select.
+College savings plans are either Direct Sold or Broker Sold.

-As the name suggest, you can purchase a Direct Sold plan directly from the plan manager.
+As the name suggest, you can purchase a Direct-Sold plan directly from the plan manager.
 You will have to rely on your own research to identify your best options, or you can hire a fee-based financial planner to help you.
-There are no sales charges with these plans.
+There are no sales charges or commissions with these plans.

 Step 2 – See what your state offers

 Over 30 states offer a state tax benefit for contributions to a 529 plan.
 Choose a state from the map below to see which plans your state offers, and what types of tax benefits and incentives are available for state residents.

 If you've completed Step 2 and feel satisfied with an option offered by your state, by all means, skip directly to Step 4.
 However, if you feel like you want to shop around and do a little more due diligence, read on.

 When comparing 529 savings plans, you want to make sure you look at a few important measurements: